uPortal-Attic/uportal-app-framework/docs/configuration.md

   - Set to true if you want the side navigation to be open upon page load and appear as part of the page content.
 The side nav will push content when it is opened and give up the space when closed.
   - See the [app navigation doc](configurable-menu.md) to learn how to use this feature

 **Important:** Side navigation (appMenuTemplateURL/appMenuItems) depends on the `<frame-page>` directive.
-Use the `<frame-page>` directive as the outermost containing element for your app view(s).
-If you configure a menu and don't use the frame-page directive, you will have a hamburger button that does nothing when clicked.
+Use the `<frame-page>` directive as the outermost containing element for app view(s).
+A menu that doesn't use the frame-page directive yields a hamburger button that does nothing when clicked.
 See the [frame-page.html](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/portal/misc/partials/frame-page.html) file to understand how this is constructed.

 ### SERVICE_LOC

-+ **aboutURL**: If your application has some data that it would like to show in **/about** in addition to the frame information, provide that here.
++ **aboutURL**: Additional data to show in **/about**.
 + **sessionInfo**: This is where the frame gets data about the user that is logged in.
 For an example of the expected output, see [this.](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/session.json)
 + **messagesURL**: This is an end point to a feed of messages.
 See [this](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/sample-messages.json) for the example file.
 Messages at the end point must match the data model displayed in the example.
   - _Note: If you don't want to leverage messages features, set this attribute to `null` or an empty string._
 + **kvURL**: This is the key value service.
 The key value service is a way to store information in a key/value store.
 The store should support GET and PUT on the same URL, where the URL includes the key.
 If you want this but not sure where to start, we wrote [a microservice called KeyValueStore](https://github.com/UW-Madison-DoIT/KeyValueStore) that you can use.
 You can also use the MyUW version under the storage context, but please contact MyUW devs before using for your application.
-+ **groupURL**: This is a service which you can use to get group information.
++ **groupURL**: Service for reading the user's group memberships as understood by the portal.
 Currently this only used for notifications.
-See [this](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/groups.json) for an example.
+[Example](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/groups.json).
 + **loginSilentURL**: See **APP_FLAGS.loginOnLoad** for usage.
 + **portalLayoutRestEndpoint**: If set and you change your skin in beta settings, it will also set the skin in uPortal. e.g.: **'/portal/api/layout'**

 ### NAMES

-+ **title**: Your application's name
++ **title**: The application's name
-+ **guestUserName**: the name of your guest user.
++ **guestUserName**: the name of the guest user.
 This is used on the return of **SERVICE_LOC.sessionInfo**.
-If the name provided here matches the userName field in the person object, then guest mode is enabled.
+If the name provided here matches the userName field in the person object, then guest (not-logged-in) mode is enabled.
-+ **fname**: Used to document what functional name your application is.
-This is the fname of the app in uPortal.
-This is used for the app-header "add to home" feature.
-If you are unsure of your fname and would like to use the add to home feature in the app-header directive, contact a MyUW developer.
++ **fname**: The fname ("functional name") of the application directory entry in uPortal corresponding to the app.
+The app-header "add to home" feature uses this.

 ### SEARCH